Prosecutors seek murder conviction for South Africa's Pistorius

 Prosecutors argued that high court Judge Thokozile Masipa had made legal errors when she decided not to convict Pistorius of the more serious charge of murder last year.

 The five Supreme Court judges said they would give their ruling at a later date, without specifying when.
-Legal experts say could convict Pistorius of murder themselves, order a retrial or reject the prosecution's appeal, legal experts have said, and their judgment could take weeks.
+Legal experts say could convict Pistorius of murder themselves, order a retrial or reject the prosecution's appeal, legal experts have said, and ther judgement could take weeks.

 State prosecutors said they would aim to show that the high court approached the circumstantial evidence incorrectly and excluded relevant evidence.